-I was initially declined and had to call the reconsideration number as recommended by Million Mile Secrets and was successful by phone.
+I was initially declined and had to call the Chase reconsideration line and was successful by phone.
 I quickly met the minimum spending requirement and soon had my 50,000 points.
 Step 1 complete.

 Note, this credit card sign-up did NOT affect my credit adversely other than perhaps a drop of less than 5 points.
 What impacted my score more (and which everyone assured me would not) was all the credit pulls associated with my mortgage application.
 Ugh!

 The 50,000 miles allowed my family and I to travel from Indianapolis to San Diego in fall of 2015 where we enjoyed an absolutely fantastic vacation!

 Step 2 – Apply for Chase Southwest consumer card

 After the credit pulls dropped my score, I was terrified to sign up for any more cards until the mortgage was complete.
 Unfortunately, these negotiations over the price of the home and repairs to be made took six months!
 So I tried to be patient, waiting until the process was complete in late September to continue my quest.

 At this point, the 50,000-point offer on the Chase Southwest Rapid Rewards personal card was not available.
 When it did become available again, my credit score was still hovering in the high 600s (after a peak in the 720s this summer) and I was afraid I would be declined.